H-E-L-P/dmu_products/dmu26/dmu26_XID+PACS_ELAIS-N1/README.md

 ### Final data products
+  Final stage requires examination and validation of catalogues using [XID+PACS_ELAIS-N1_final_processing.ipynb](XID+PACS_ELAIS-N1_final_processing.ipynb).
+  This notebook checks at what flux level the Gaussian approximation to uncertainties is valid and can be treated as a detection.
+  We also add notebooks based on this flux level and the `Pval_res statistic`.

   The resulting marginalised flux probability distributions for each source, are described by the 50th, 84th and 16th percentiles.
 For those wanting to assume